Breast cancer screening & diagnosis at a glance

 - Stages I, II, III: Cancer definitely detected, and the larger the tumor and the greater the spread to nearby tissue, the higher the stage number.

 - Stage IV: Cancer is present in other, distant parts of the body.

 Treatments for the first six stages (0-III) have the goal of curing the cancer and keeping it from coming back.
 With the last stage, Stage IV, oncologists work to improve symptoms and keep the patient alive, as Stage IV cannot be cured.

-Find out more on breast cancer screening & diagnosis at cCARE
+More on breast cancer screening & diagnosis at our Fresno & San Diego locations

-cCARE has a team dedicated to breast cancer screening, diagnosis and treatments.
+cCARE has a team dedicated to breast cancer screening, diagnosis and treatments in both Fresno and San Diego.
 To find out more about what cCARE can do for you, contact our office to schedule a new patient appointment.